- compliance

 Offshore Approval Request

-If you’ll be subcontracting delegated functions offshore, you must submit the Offshore Approval Request Form and receive approval from us before moving any functions offshore.
-You can find the form here.
+If you’ll be using or subcontracting delegated functions offshore, you must submit the Offshore Approval Request Form and receive approval from us before moving any functions offshore.

 CMS Regulatory Compliance Program Guidelines

 Devoted Health has based our FDR requirements on CMS guidance.
-In case you'd like to know why we require here is a link to CMS's Compliance Program Guidelines:
+In case you'd like to know why we require, below are links to CMS's Compliance Program Guidelines:

 - Chapter 21 of the CMS Medicare Managed Care Manual